zeeshankhan-05/ChessPath/README.md

 ## Features

+- **Tech Stack:** Built with React and TypeScript for robust, type-safe development.
+Uses Vite for lightning-fast builds and hot module reloading, and Tailwind CSS for utility-first, responsive styling.
+UI components are crafted with shadcn/ui and Radix UI for accessibility and consistency.
+Deployed seamlessly on Vercel for global performance and reliability.
-- **Interactive Roadmap:** Visualize your chess learning journey with a clear, step-by-step roadmap.
+- **Interactive Roadmap:** Visualize your chess learning journey with a clear, step-by-step roadmap powered by dynamic React components.
-- **Skill Level Cards:** Explore content tailored to different skill levels, from beginner to advanced.
+- **Skill Level Cards:** Explore content tailored to different skill levels, from beginner to advanced, with visually distinct cards and smooth transitions.
-- **Curated Resources:** Access high-quality chess resources, tutorials, and guides.
+- **Curated Resources:** Access high-quality chess resources, tutorials, and guides, organized for easy discovery and continuous learning.
-- **Quick Start Section:** Get started with chess fundamentals quickly and easily.
+- **Quick Start Section:** Get started with chess fundamentals quickly and easily, leveraging intuitive UI and guided content.
-- **Responsive Design:** Enjoy a seamless experience across devices, powered by Tailwind CSS.
+- **Responsive Design:** Enjoy a seamless experience across devices, with adaptive layouts and mobile-friendly interactions enabled by Tailwind CSS and Radix UI primitives.
+- **Performance & Accessibility:** Optimized for speed, accessibility, and best practices, ensuring a smooth and inclusive user experience.
+- **Vercel Deployment:** Hosted and deployed on Vercel, providing fast, secure, and reliable access worldwide with zero-config continuous deployment.

 ## Demo